 Security Interests in Receivables of RRI.
-Pursuant to a Master Power Purchase and Sale Agreement with a subsidiary of RRI related to power sales in the Electric Reliability Council of Texas (ERCOT) market, Texas Genco has been granted a security interest in accounts receivable and/or notes associated with the accounts receivable of certain subsidiaries of RRI to secure up to \$250 million in purchase obligations.
+Pursuant to a Master Power Purchase and Sale Agreement with a subsidiary of RRI related to power sales in the ERCOT market, Texas Genco has been granted a security interest in accounts receivable and/or notes associated with the accounts receivable of certain subsidiaries of RRI to secure up to \$250 million in purchase obligations.